americanexpress/one-app/CONTRIBUTING.md

 We follow precise rules for git commit message formatting.
 These rules make it easier to review commit logs and improve contextual understanding of code changes.
 This also allows us to auto-generate the CHANGELOG from commit messages and automatically version One App during releases.

 For more information on the commit message guidelines we follow see [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+### Creating a new release

+Once your changes are merged to master a new release would be triggered.
+This project uses [semantic-release](https://semantic-release.gitbook.io/) to automate the release process.
+A new docker images is publish once the release process finishes.
+If the changes are raised against the **beta** branch this would trigger a prerelease.